 - Your author bio with a short brief about your background.

-If you are interested in publishing articles on a weekly basis, we offer an authorship scheme.
+If you are interested in publishing guest articles on a one off or more regular basis, we offer different options.

-You can sign up for a monthly subscription with us and we will set up your individual author profile with your photo (minimum 200×200 pixels).
+You can get in touch with us and we will set up your individual author profile with your photo (minimum 200×200 pixels) and bio if you like.
 You can add information about yourself and use it to promote your work elsewhere.
-You will receive access to your profile, which enables you to publish your articles (one article per week).
-However, for quality and safety purposes we will check each article before it goes live on our blog.
+We can provide author access, which enables you to publish your articles after editorial approval.

-You can end your subscription at any time and we will take down your author profile, but your articles will still remain available on our blog.
+You can ask for your author profile to be removed at any time and we will take it down, but your articles will still remain available on our blog.
+However, they are subject to editorial review and may be edited or updated where necessary.

 - Research / Analysis: If you are an educator or researcher yourself or you want to share research evidence/an analysis you consider important, please share it in your article with relevant data/infographics and references.
 Share your valuable insights with the community in writing and send it over/publish it on your author profile.
 These posts should include your collected data, actionable takeaways, and thorough descriptions of the process.